-Phenomenology Beyond Eurocentrism: Hountondji and the Promise of Universal Science (under advance contract with IUP)
+Phenomenology Beyond Eurocentrism: Hountondji and the Promise of the Universal (under advance contract with IUP)

 The overarching purpose of this book is to defend a globally inclusive form of philosophy – a field historically associated closely with the European continent.
 I approach this task by way of an engagement with the phenomenological tradition and its characteristic preoccupation with the possibility of cross-cultural, universal validity.
 Rather than focus exclusively on the European representatives of this tradition, however, I argue that the phenomenological question of universality can best be addressed when phenomenology is itself given a globally expansive and intercultural sense.
 This book therefore engages both the Africana and European traditions of phenomenology, drawing on a range of thinkers including Paulin Hountondji, Edmund Husserl, Frantz Fanon, Aimé Césaire, Jacques Derrida and Maurice Merleau-Ponty.
 In posing a direct challenge to European phenomenology’s parochial and often explicitly colonial presuppositions, this book maps avenues for a decolonized form of phenomenological thinking which makes good on the enduring appeal of phenomenology’s methodological commitments.